AjayKumarGogineni/vlm-inference/README.md

 **Validation**

 The generated responses should be compared against the ground truth responses to evaluate performance of summary and accuracy of category selection.
-The following metrics will be used for evaluating summary: BLEU, ROUGE and BERT score
+We will be using BERTScore for evaluating summary.

 **Baseline Model**